Nathansrod/meals_app/README.md

 This app was created as part of the Flutter & Dart - The Complete Guide [2024 Edition] course, by Maximilian Schwarzmüller.

-The main concept used on this app was providers, via the riverpod package and explicit/implicit animations.
+The main concepts used on this app were providers, via the riverpod package and explicit/implicit animations.